Telugu veteran actor Chalapathi Rao dies at 78 - ExBulletin

 “It’s very sad that so many of our people are leaving,” said producer D Suresh who visited the bereaved family.

-Actor and Jana Sena party leader Pawan Kalyan has expressed his condolences over the death of Chalapathi Rao.

-He is well known for his films such as Yamagola, Yugapurushudu, Justice Chaudhary, Bobbili Puli, Ninne Pelladata and Allari.
+He is known for his films such as Yamagola, Yugapurushudhu, Judge Chaudhary, Bobbili Puli, Ninne Pelladataand Allari.

-Veteran Telugu actor Kaikala Satyanarayana, known for his villainous roles and other characters, died here on December 23.

 |